python-pillow/Pillow/docs/reference/ImageDraw.rst

     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.

-.. py:method:: PIL.ImageDraw.ImageDraw.rectangle(xy, fill=None, outline=None)
+.. py:method:: PIL.ImageDraw.ImageDraw.rectangle(xy, fill=None, outline=None, width=0)

     Draws a rectangle.